Top 10 Best Road Trip Destinations in Luzon

 Zambales – Beaches, Coves, and Volcano Views

 Zambales is a road tripper’s paradise, offering a stunning blend of volcanic landscapes, quiet beaches, and adventurous getaways—all just a few hours from Metro Manila.
+Subic Bay, a former U.S. naval base, is now a Freeport Zone with attractions like Zoobic Safari.
 With a long coastline facing the West Philippine Sea, the province is well-loved for its beach camping spots, hidden coves, and dramatic natural features like the crater lake of Mt.
 Pinatubo.

 Top Attractions: